|Last year’s rank||33|

 The Russian Orthodox Church is registered and somewhat tolerated, since they don’t usually reach out to the Tajik population.
 But Protestants are viewed with significant suspicion and are seen as extremists.
 Additionally, Tajikistan is predominantly Muslim, which means converts from Islam are at risk from their families and communities in addition to the broader persecution from the one-party state.

 What changed this year?
 The pressure on Christians in Tajikistan has largely stayed the same from year to year, even as the ranking fell significantly – the decrease in rank was mostly due to rising persecution scores for many other countries.

 Meet Pastor Bahrom

-What does Open Doors do to help Christians Tajikistan?
+What does Open Doors do to help Christians in Central Asia?

 Open Doors provides immediate aid to Central Asian believers when they are imprisoned, excluded from families and communities, and deprived of livelihood and employment because of their faith in Christ.
-Open Doors also strengthens the persecuted church in Central Asia primarily through literature distribution, prayer support, training for Christians, socio-economic aid and persecution preparedness seminars.
+Open Doors also strengthens the persecuted Church in Central Asia through things like literature distribution, biblical training and persecution preparedness training.